unsetbit/plink/README.md

 var promise = plinkServer.revokeKey(mySecretKeyString);

 // Use a key to connect to a peer.
-// Returns a promise for a WebRTCNode, please see the P documentation for
+// Returns a promise for a WebRtcNode, please see the P documentation for
-// the API of the WebRTCNode.
+// the API of the WebRtcNode.
-var promise = plinkServer.useKey(theirSecretKeyString);
+var webRtcNodePromise = plinkServer.useKey(theirSecretKeyString);

 // Events
 plinkServer.on('connection', webRTCNodeHandler);